Downsizing — what exactly does it mean? Smaller house, fewer bills, less stuff? Yes, yes and yes.

 What’s a “prudent” amount to spend on car payments?
 The experts at Edmunds.com recommend spending no more than 15% of your monthly take-home pay on car payments.
 If you lease, keep monthly payments at 10% or under, they add.

 But, wait.
-There’s more: Fuel and insurance typically eat up another 7% of take-home pay.
+There’s more: Fuel and insurance typically eat up an additional 7% of your take-home pay.

 Ask yourself: Do you want to spend nearly one-quarter of your take-home pay on your vehicle?